Bob Elson: Non-sports career

 Elson's broadcasting achievements went beyond sports.
 His broadcasts from Chicago's The Pump Room restaurant brought him recognition as "the interviewer who drew secrets from celebrities in all fields."
 For five years, he also did Bob Elson on Board the Century, which (in contrast to the title) he broadcast from LaSalle Street Station in Chicago.
 Elson caught celebrities for spontaneous interviews while they were in the station.
 In a similar vein, he did Bob Elson on the Flagships on KNX, interviewing people who were traveling on American Airlines.

 Elson was co-host of An Hour With Elson and Anson, a daily variety program that began October 13, 1941, on WGN.

 Later years

 Elson's wife, Jeanne, died in 1975.
 Six years later, he died at 76 years of age as a result of a heart ailment.
-He was survived by a son and two daughters.
+He had three children, a son and two daughters.